PLEASE DO NOT VISIT THE SANCTUARY WITHOUT AN APPOINTMENT, THANK YOU.

 You can see if your company does matching gifts by going to the bottom of our Support page (click on Support above left) within this website.
 Or you can also check with your personnel department.
 Check it out even if you are retired from your company.

-Don't forget to provide a dry, cozy, shelter, shade and plenty of water for all of your pets.
-Even in a cold climate it can be hot in the sun!
-And in a hot climate it can be cold at night.
-So a good shelter is always appreciated by all your critters.
+Don't forget to provide a dry, cozy, shelter, shade, a sunny area and plenty of water for all of your pets.
+Even in the winter it can be hot in the sun!
+So shade and a good shelter are always appreciated by all your critters.

 Best Friends' Article on the Ironwood Pig Sanctuary